-An SBA loan by definition is a type of financing that’s offered through lenders and partially guaranteed by the Small Business Administration (SBA) in case of borrower default.
-SBA loans can take a while to get, but they’re among the most accessible and affordable forms of financing for entrepreneurs of small to midsize businesses.
+An SBA loan, by definition, is a type of financing offered by lenders and partially guaranteed by the Small Business Administration (SBA).
+SBA loans can take a while to get, but they’re among the most accessible and affordable forms of financing for small to midsize businesses.

 How Do SBA Loans Work?